Lee Hamilton (sports)

-Born as Paul Mahon, he grew up in Northport, NY on Long Island.
+Born as Paul Mahon, he grew up in Northport, New York, on Long Island.
 Hamilton is also a host on Sirius XM Satellite Radio's MLB Network Radio channel.
 He began calling play-by-play for the NFL on Compass Media Networks in 2009.

 Hamilton had been the afternoon drive-time host on KLSD, "XTRA Sports 1360" in San Diego, from its launch in November 2007 until September 3, 2008, when his contract with parent company Clear Channel Communications expired and Clear Channel wanted better ratings so they let him go.
 The expiration also ended a job he had at KLAC in Los Angeles.

 Prior to 2007, he worked 17 years at XETRA-AM "XTRA Sports 690", a station that was operated by the current American operator of XEPRS, John Lynch.

 In July 2014, Hamilton left XEPRS-AM but continues daily sports commentary and connects with fans on his website "Lee Hacksaw Hamilton.com".

 Years in Southern California

-From 1986 to 2005, he hosted a daily four-hour talk show on those stations.
+From 1987 to 2005, he hosted a daily four-hour talk show on those stations.
 In July 2005, he lost the show as part of a restructuring as KLAC de-emphasized sports talk in favor of "man talk."
 He was replaced by Matt "Money" Smith and Joe Grande, both of whom once read sports news as part as morning shows on music stations (respectively, KROQ-FM and KPWR), as well as former UCLA Bruins quarterback Wayne Cook.
 Hamilton still had a daily segment at the start of the show until 2006.

 Before Southern California

-In the mid-1970s, Hamilton was the play-by-play voice of the Mohawk Valley Comets - Utica, New York of the North American Hockey League.
+In the mid-1970s, Hamilton was the play-by-play voice of the Mohawk Valley Comets - Utica, New York, of the North American Hockey League.
 He then called the play-by-play for the Cleveland Crusaders of the World Hockey Association on WWWE "3WE" 1100.
 After the Crusaders moved to Minnesota, Lee hosted an evening sports talk radio show, the "Sports Desk" on Akron, Ohio radio station WHLO.
 He hosted the long-running sports radio program Sportswatch on WIBX in Utica.

-Hamilton was announcer for the football and basketball programs at Arizona State University and a talk-show host in Phoenix for news/talk/sports station KTAR.
-His show, "620 Sportsline", was a four-hour show similar in format to the show he would host in Southern California.
-The main reason he left KTAR was the opportunity to do play-by-play for the NFL San Diego Chargers before Phoenix was chosen for an NFL franchise.
+Hamilton was announcer for the football and basketball programs at Arizona State University and a talk-show host in Phoenix for news/talk/sports station KTAR from 1981 to 1987.
+His show, 620 Sportsline, was a four-hour show similar in format to the show he would host in Southern California.
+He started at "XTRA" doing play-by-play for the NFL's San Diego Chargers while still at KTAR, before Phoenix was chosen for an NFL franchise.